TeixeiraData/coffee-repository/README.md

 groupby provides the power of the split-apply-combine pattern

 value_counts is a convenient shortcut to count the number of entries in each category of a variable

+REMEMBER
+Sorting by one or more columns is supported by sort_values

+The pivot function is purely restructuring of the data, pivot_table supports aggregations

+The reverse of pivot (long to wide format) is melt (wide to long format)